 - Don’t break the flow.
 Make sure there’s a good flow of ideas, especially when you move between different sections.
 Breaking the flow can lead to distraction and your readers might abandon the page altogether.

-2. 2.
-Make great impression with the Hero section
+2. Make a great impression with the Hero section

 Hero is a prominently placed image or photo that presents your blog’s most important message.
 It should help your readers to identify with your vision.